 Character’s Favourite Song: Money, Money, Money by ABBA

-Favourite Food: Red snapper in a tempura batter with garlic and black pepper
+Favourite Food: Red snapper in a tempura batter with

 Character’s Favourite Food: Garden Salad